purescript-halogen/purescript-halogen/README.md

 Another common case encountered is the need to have different types of child component under the same parent.
 Halogen does support this, there is a demonstration in [the “multi component” example](examples/multi-component).

-We can encapsulate the by using `Either`s for the differing state and slot types, and `Coproduct`s for the query algebra types.
+We use `Either`s for the differing state and slot types, and `Coproduct`s for the query algebra types.
 Once again, due to the increasing complexity of types, the use of type synonyms helps here.
 From the example:

 ``` purescript
 type ChildState = Either StateA (Either StateB StateC)